Last Updated: April 4, 2023

 The Atlantic assumes no responsibility or liability arising from the content of the Sites nor for any error, defamation, libel, slander, omission, falsehood, obscenity, pornography, profanity, danger or inaccuracy contained in any information within the Sites or accessed through the Sites.
 The Atlantic also does not warrant that the functions or informational materials contained in or accessed or downloaded through our Sites are free of computer viruses or other harmful components.
 In addition, although we make a good faith effort to update the content of our Sites periodically, we do not have a duty to update information contained in our Sites, and we will not be liable for any failure to update such information.

-The Sites make no representation that information content provided on Sites is applicable or appropriate for use in locations outside the United States.
 You agree to comply with all applicable laws and local rules regarding the transmission of technical data, acceptable contents and online conduct.

 Special Agreement on Fee-Shifting and Choice of Law